 All drivers must use the east entrance off of Camelback Road to enter the campus at all times.
-During dropoff and pick-up times, left turns are not permitted onto campus, which means that families traveling westbound to school must use an alternative route, e.g. U-turn at 51st Avenue, to enter the campus from an eastbound direction using the deceleration lane.
+During drop-off and pick-up times, left turns are not permitted onto campus, which means that families traveling westbound to school must use an alternative route, e.g. U-turn at 51st Avenue, to enter the campus from an eastbound direction using the deceleration lane.
 Drop-off time is designated as 7:00 -7:57 a.m. each school day.
 Students who need to be picked up early must be picked up in the main office no later than 2:45 p.m. on full days and 12:30 p.m. on Early Release Days with NO EXCEPTIONS.

 Once on campus, drivers have two lanes to choose from (left side = Archway only / right side = combined Prep & Archway).
 Both lanes travel south to block wall with Archway Only Lane continuing adjacent to block wall and proceeding around the Sport Field to the drop off and pick up area on the west side of the building where they will be met by faculty to assist with traffic flow and car doors.
-Prep & Archway Lane also heads to block wall then safely snakes through faculty parking and then splits at the corner of the Prep building giving drivers a choice between Prep Only Lane and Prep/Archway Lane.
-Prep Only Lane is clearly marked and intended for those drivers with ONLY Prep students.
-Prep/Archway Lane is intended for drivers with BOTH Prep & Archways students with Prep students served first then drivers proceed to Archway west side area.
-Please note that families are not permitted to drop off or pick up their children in the front parking lot during the designated drop-off and pick-up times.
+Prep & Archway Lane also leads to block wall then safely snakes through faculty parking and then splits at the corner of the Prep building giving drivers a choice between Prep Only Lane and Prep/Archway Lane.
+Prep/Archway Lane is intended for drivers with BOTH Prep & Archway students with Prep students served first then drivers proceed to Archway west side area.

+For pickup both of these lanes are to be used for Prep & Archway families utilizing a zippered merge point by the Sport Field.
+Please note that families are not permitted to drop-off or pick up their children in the front parking lot during the designated drop-off and pick-up times.